 D-tree has been working even since pre-Smartphone times to exploit the potential of mobile software to plug knowledge gaps existing in many parts of the world.
 D-tree has been working with Touch in implementing M-Mama and built the decision-making software to support dispatchers in managing incoming emergency requests.

-Sengerema Designated District Hospital (SDDH) is a 300-bed Catholic hospital that offers public services to over 700,000 people in the Sengerema district.
-SDDH joined our Treat & Train Network in 2013 and was the first hospital to host our external clinical rotations for healthcare students.
-SDDH attends over 10,000 births per year and, in 2014, was the first hospital to pilot and implement our Mobilizing Maternal Health program.
+Sengerema Council Designated Hospital (SCDH), formerly known as Sengerema Designated District Hospital, is a 300-bed Catholic hospital that offers public services to over 700,000 people in the Sengerema district.
+We have partnered closely with SDCH to improve healthcare worker training and maternal health access in the Lake Zone.
+SCDH attends over 10,000 births per year and, in 2014, was the first hospital to help pilot and implement m-mama.

 Shinyanga Regional Hospital is a Government owned 300-bed hospital serving a catchment area of almost 2 million people in Tanzania’s Lake Zone.
 We have partnered with Shinyanga Regional Hospital since 2014, when they joined our Treat & Train Network hosting external clinical rotations for Bugando students.
 The Hospital has since been a key partner in implementing Vodafone Foundation’s m-mama program for the Shinyanga Region, including providing critical neonatal emergency care.

 Pathfinder is a global non-profit working to improve the sexual and reproductive health of women, men, and young people in developing countries.
 Pathfinder has been working with Touch in implementing our M-Mama program, training community healthcare workers for village outreach, and integrating the referral and transportation system across the selected districts.

 The National Institute for Medical Research (NIMR) is the largest public health research institution in Tanzania; they have eight locations across the country including one in Mwanza.
 Touch partners with NIMR on research projects and program monitoring and evaluation.